newrelic/node-newrelic/examples/shim/Datastore-Simple.md

 ### Handling Errors

 While debugging your instrumentation it can be useful to get a handle on any errors happening within it.
-Normally, the agent swallows errors and disabled the instrumentation.
+Normally, the agent swallows errors and disables the instrumentation.
 In order to get the error for your debugging purposes you can provide a third argument to `instrumentDatastore` that receives the error.